Shaqra University: Research

 According to the university, these programs seek to foster a thriving research environment within the university and support academics in achieving outstanding scientific accomplishments.
 The university has several periodic refereed scientific journals, and research groups.

 Criticism of Research

 Integrity Index

 In 2025, a Research Integrity Risk Index (RI), developed by Professor Lokman Meho at the American University of Beirut, was published.
 Shaqra University was flagged as High Risk in the index and was ranked at 67.

 Predatory Publishing

 The quality of some of the research published by affiliated faculty has also been under scrutiny in the scholarly literature, raising the important issue of the pressure to publish in higher academia.

-Subsequently, Shaqra universities held workshops for its affiliated staff to warn them about the pitfalls of predatory publishing.

 Notices of Retractions

-As per Retraction Watch Database, at least 26 scholarly articles by staff affiliated with Shaqra university as co-authors were retracted for a variety of reasons, including plagiarism, forged authorship and unreliable results.
+As per Retraction Watch Database, at least 26 scholarly articles by staff affiliated to Shaqra university as co-authors were retracted for a variety of reasons, including plagiarism, forged authorship and unreliable results.

 Research Environment

 A study examined factors hindering a scholarly output by affiliated staff.
 The study found that insufficient library resources and the lack of research centres are main factors for the poor research quality.